AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ## Inserting AnyChart into Head of a Page

 AnyChart can be used in any part of a page, but we do recommend to set data and JS link into a head tag of a page.
 There are quite a few plugin for inserting scripts into head.
-In the sample was used "Header and Footer Scripts" plugin.
+In the sample below was used "Header and Footer Scripts" plugin.
  It can insert scripts in head for one page, or for the whole site.
 In the sample used both functions.

 As the first step, insert AnyChart JS into head of every page, as it is shown below:

 ![](http://cdn.anychart.com/images/wordpress/header_plugin.png)

 At the second Step insert data for chart into the head of a page with a chart

 ![](http://cdn.anychart.com/images/wordpress/header_script.png)

 The chart is ready.

+  In common, AnyChart link and container setting are set at the header for any page of a site could contain chart without unnecessary manipulations and data can be placed in a head of a page.